What’s the Difference Between a CMMS and EAM

 Depending on variables such as asset type, business size, and the scale of operations, each solution provides different functionalities and benefits to match an organisation’s maintenance requirements.

-What Type of Assets Are You Looking to Maintain?
+What Type of Maintenance Do You Perform?

 A Side-By-Side Difference Between CMMS and EAM

 CMMS and EAM are the two solutions that offer maintenance-oriented solutions.
-Often they are perceived to be the same thing, which they are not.
+Often, they are perceived to be the same thing, which they are not.
 As a general rule of thumb, CMMS can be viewed as only a portion of what EAM can offer (like the image above).

 However, the differences, in terms of parameters and functionality, can also be granular.